iotaap/tutorials/docs/iotaap-os.md

 In order to easily deploy and explore the following example, please first read the [IoTaaP OS Documentation](https://docs.iotaap.io/docs-iotaap-os/).
 Prepare your SD card, [download FS Structure](https://files.iotaap.io/assets/iotaap-os/assets/fs_structure.zip) and extract it to your SD card.
 Don't forget to update *default.cfg* with your data, obtained from [IoTaaP Console](https://console.iotaap.io).

+## Installing IoTaaP OS using PlatformIO

+In order to start using IoTaaP OS, we recommend using PlatformIO framework, info on how to start a new project using PlatformIO, can be found [here](https://docs.iotaap.io/docs-tutorials/working-environment/).

+You have to declare library dependencies in your `platformio.ini` file, by using [lib_deps](https://docs.platformio.org/page/projectconf/section_env_library.html) option.
+You can define the specific library version, although we recommend using the newest version in your projects.

 ## Example

 In the following example you can see how to use **IoTaaP OS** in order to successfully connect your device to the cloud,